Heritage Walk of Old Delhi: An Insider’s DIY Tour

 From Ghalib’s haveli, head up Ballimaran Road back to Chandni Chowk.
 Turn left onto Chandni Chowk and take it to the end, in front of Fatehpuri Masjid.

 The mosque was later auctioned off to a wealthy Hindu merchant who sold it back to the British, and 20 years later it was finally returned to the Muslim community.
-You’ll notice there are some prominent graves in the courtyard.
-These belong to Islamic scholars and past Imams of the mosque.

 This is a working mosque, so shoes must be removed and women must cover their heads.
 Conservative dress is required.

-Hours and Cost: 6:00 am – 8:00 pm, daily; free
+Hours and Cost: 6:00 am – 8:00 pm, daily; free.

 11. Khari Baoli – Old Delhi’s Spice Market